 Snoring and sleep apnea treatment can restore your airflow and help you sleep better.
 You’ll not only notice better quality sleep in terms of falling asleep and staying asleep, you’ll wake up more refreshed in the morning and have more energy throughout the day.

-If you are unhappy with the quality of your sleep in Omaha and you think that snoring or sleep apnea may be to blame, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you are unhappy with the quality of your sleep in Omaha and you think that snoring or sleep apnea may be to blame, please call (402) 493-4175 today for an appointment the Advanced Dental Sleep Treatment Center.